Vivianne Heijnen: Minister for the Environment

 Heijnen became a member of the new fourth Rutte cabinet and was sworn in on 10 January 2022 at Noordeinde Palace by King Willem-Alexander.
 She serves as Secretary for Infrastructure and Water Management, succeeding Steven van Weyenberg, but internationally she wears the title of Minister for the Environment.
 Her portfolio includes environment (excluding climate), soil, public transport, railways, international public transport, cycling policy, sustainable transport, the KNMI, the ANVS, and the PBL.
 The cabinet extended financial aid to public transport due to the COVID-19 pandemic from September to December 2022.
 Numerous local politicians warned that ending the aid afterwards would threaten a downgrade of the public transport network due to the sustained effects of the pandemic on ridership, and Heijnen subsequently offered another €150 million in conditional aid for 2023 – significantly less than the €500 million public transport providers had asked for.
-Heijnen was also responsible for appropriating €40 million for subsidies for hydrogen and electric trucks.
-The initial €13.5 million in subsidies allocated for 2022 was raised by €11.5 million after applications for thrice the former amount were filed on the first day it was possible.
 In March 2022, Heijnen announced a ban on disposable plastic cups and meal packaging in the office, on festivals, and in hotels and restaurants starting in 2024 in line with the European Union's Single-Use Plastics Directive to decrease waste.
+She later announced the rule would not be fully enforced following critical motions from the House of Representatives.
+She launched a three-year campaign in 2023 to increase bicycle usage for short distances after the cabinet had the year before appropriated €780 million to improve cycling infrastructure.

+When the concession for the Nederlandse Spoorwegen (NS) to operate on the Dutch main rail network neared expiration, Heijnen proposed to renew the concession for the period 2025–33 without accepting bids from other railway operators.
+International connections – previously all operated by the NS – were offered to others.
+The concession extension was supported politically in the Netherlands as a result of opposition to further privatization of the railways.
+However, the European Commission warned a market analysis would have to be performed to consider alternative railway operators, and it started an infringement procedure alleging Heijnen intended to award the concession without a tender shortly before new EU competition regulations would mandate it.
+Heijnen negotiated the conditions of the new concession, in which the NS would trade its €200 million in yearly exploitation fees for €13 million in subsidies from the government.
+Heijnen also accepted the introduction of a rush hour charge to spread out passenger load.
+She promised the House of Representatives to revisit the latter following widespread criticism.

+The fourth Rutte cabinet collapsed on 7 July 2023 due to disagreements over asylum reforms and continued as a caretaker government.
+Heijnen went on maternity leave starting 25 May 2024, and her tasks were performed by Minister of Infrastructure and Water Management Mark Harbers.
+She could not return afterwards, as the Schoof cabinet was sworn in on 2 July 2024.